Diagram spaces, diagram spectra, and spectra of units: The model structure on commutative FCPs

 \section{The model structure on commutative FCPs}

-In this section, we construct the positive stable model structure on commutative $\bbI$-FCPs and commutative $\cI$-FCPs and show that they are Quillen equivalent.
-The arguments are formally identical to those of \cite{MMSS}, once the homotopical approximation

-has been established for cofibrant $X$, and we will not go into full detail.
-First we reinterpret the categories of $\bbI$-spaces and $\cI$-spaces to establish the displayed equivalence.
+We will now construct the positive model structure on commutative $\bbI$-FCPs and commutative $\cI$-FCPs, then show that they are Quillen equivalent.
+The arguments are formally similar to those of \cite{MMSS}, and we will not go into full detail when unnecessary.
+In order to state the main results in this section, write $F_{+} I$ and $K_{+}$ for the generating cofibrations and generating acyclic cofibrations for the positive model structure on $\sD$-spaces.
+The sets $\bC F_{+} I$ and $\bC K_{+}$ result from applying the free commutative monoid functor $\bC$ to the elements of $F_{+} I$ and $K_{+}$.
+In this section, we will use $\sD$ to denote either $\bbI$ or $\cI$.

+\begin{theorem} The category $\bC \sD \sU$ of commutative $\sD$-FCPs is a compactly generated topological model category with fibrations and weak equivalences created in the positive stable model structure on $\sD$-spaces.
+The set of generating cofibrations if $\bC F_{+}I$ and the set of generating acyclic cofibrations is $\bC K_{+}$. \end{theorem}

+\begin{theorem} The prolongation functor $\bbP$ and forgetful functor $\bbU$ induce a Quillen equivalence between the categories of commutative $\bbI$-FCPs and commutative $\cI$-FCPs. \end{theorem}